George Washington University

 Eastern Virginia Medical School

-R-MC and Eastern Virginia Medical School (EVMS) have entered into a joint BS/MD program.
+R-MC and Eastern Virginia Medical School (EVMS) have entered into a BS/MD program agreement.
 The program will facilitate qualified students’ entry into medical school and will enable them to enrich their undergraduate experiences and broaden their academic focus.

-Each year a select group of qualified R-MC students, who have demonstrated outstanding academic ability and character during their freshman and sophomore years, may receive guaranteed admission to EVMS under the Joint BS/MD Program.
+Each year a select group of qualified R-MC students, who have demonstrated outstanding academic ability and character during their freshman and sophomore years, may receive guaranteed admission to EVMS under the BS/MD Program Agreement.

 Successful applicants will complete their B.S. degrees at R-MC working with EVMS to continue to gain medically related experience, successfully complete all of the pre-requisite courses, and maintain a highly competitive GPA, without the pressures normally associated with the medical school application process.
-In addition, the Medical College Admission Test (MCAT) will be waived.
+Students provisionally accepted into the program must take and achieve a minimum score on the Medical College Admission Test (MCAT).
+(The minimum score is subject for review each admission cycle).

 Preferred Applicant Track Agreement Virginia Commonwealth University